leofun01/Transformer/README.md

 <h2 id="description">Description</h2>

-The main idea of project "Transformer" is using group theory in programming to achieve the most efficient solutions.
+The main idea of project "Transformer" is usage of group theory in programming to achieve the most efficient solutions.

 <h2 id="directory-structure">Directory structure</h2>